copper-engine/copper-monitoring/README.md

 Edit the variables as you wish, and build the container with the following command:
-`docker create -p {nnnn}:8080 --env-file {path to env.list} copper-monitoring` Where {nnnn} is a port of your choice to forward to your container.
+`docker create -p {nnnn}:8080 --env-file {path to env.list} copper-monitoring` Where {nnnn} is a port of your choice to forward to your container. 'copper-monitoring' is a user defined name.

 Finally run your container with your container id by:
 `docker start {id}`